8 minute read

 Future Plans

-I would love to have a general queue of to-read items that include links to the web and papers (while still keeping the advanced annotations and reference tracking that Zotero provides for papers).
-I love pocket but unfortunately it shut down.
-Fortunately, it looks like a few alternatives have popped up, one that seems to be the very promising is readeck.
+A general queue of to-read items that include links to the web and papers (while still keeping the advanced annotations and reference tracking that Zotero provides for papers) would be desired.
+Pocket was a preferred tool but unfortunately it shut down.
+Fortunately, it looks like a few alternatives have popped up, one that seems very promising is Readeck.
 It looks like someone requested zotero integration.
 Perhaps in the future this might be a nice way to integrate a generalized reading queue.

-1. Yes, there are large pdfs, for example, Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild is a 50MB pdf, or one of my favorites, this 29MB pdf Generating Physically Stable and Buildable Brick Structures from Text.
+1. Yes, there are large pdfs, for example, Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild is a 50MB pdf, or a notable example, this 29MB pdf Generating Physically Stable and Buildable Brick Structures from Text.
 The top 4 are actually textbooks, with the largest at 152MB.

 Comments/Suggestions?